Medical expert of the article

 Pathogenesis

-- chew and take food becomes unbearable;
+- chewing and eating food becomes unbearable;

-With the progression of the process, the symptoms change:
+As the process progresses, the symptoms change:

 - The abscess increases in size to such an extent that the patient's facial contours change.